Kimberly-Clark missed on both earnings and revenues in the fourth

 products, such as surgical drapes and gowns, sterilization wrap,

 face masks, exam gloves, digestive health and, respiratory

 products, pain management products and other disposable medical

 products under Kimberly-Clark, Ballard, ON-Q and other brand

-health care business will become a separate publicly traded company
+health care business, which became a separate publicly traded

 Kimberly Clark (KMB): Read the Full Research

 Want the latest recommendations from Zacks Investment Research?

 Today, you can download 7 Best Stocks for the Next 30 Days.

 To read this article on Zacks.com click here.